 The markets in which we compete to automate and manage IT service relationships are fragmented, rapidly evolving and highly competitive, with relatively low barriers to entry.
 As the market for automating and managing IT service relationships matures, we expect competition to intensify.
 We face competition from in-house solutions, large integrated systems vendors, and established and emerging SaaS and software vendors.
 Our competitors vary in size and in the breadth and scope of the products and services offered.
 Many of our competitors and potential competitors are larger, have greater name recognition, longer operating histories, more established customer relationships, larger marketing budgets and greater resources than we do.
 Our primary competitors include BMC Software, Inc., CA, Inc., Hewlett-Packard Company and International Business Machines Corporation.
 Further, other potential competitors not currently offering competitive products may expand their services to compete with our services.
-Moreover, as we expand the breadth of our services to include offerings for service domains outside of IT, and offerings for small and medium sized businesses, we will face additional competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards and customer requirements.
-An existing competitors have the operating flexibility to bundle competing products or services with other software offerings, including offering them at a lower price services which has resulted in pricing pressures.
-Some of our larger pricing competitors have the operating flexibility to bundle competing products and services with other software offerings, including offering them at a lower price as part of a larger sale.
-For all of these reasons, we may not be able to compete successfully and competition could result in reduced sales, reduced margins, losses or the failure of our services to achieve or maintain market acceptance, any of which could harm our business.
+Moreover, as we expand the breadth of our services to include offerings for service domains outside of IT, and offerings for small and medium sized businesses, we will face additional competition from platform vendors including Salesforce.com and from application development vendors focused on these other markets.
+Our competitions may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards and customer requirements.
+An existing competitor or new entrant could introduce new technology that reduces demand for our services.
+In addition to product and technology competition, we face pricing competition.
+Some of our competitors offer their products or services at a lower price, which has resulted in pricing pressures.
+Some of our larger competitors have the operating flexibility to bundle competing products and services with other software offerings, including offering them at a lower price as part of a larger sale.
+For all of these reasons, we may not be able to